M31MOTH/karma/README.md

 You can obtain a free API Key on [https://karma.securetia.com](https://karma.securetia.com)

+The API Key can be specified as a parameter "-k" or "--key".

+Also, can be defined has an environment variable (KARMA_APIKEY).

 ## Dependencies

 This client only depends on Python 3.x, doesn't needs any another package.